-Arrange these factors (cards are in the back cover of this booklet).
+Arrange these factors.
 Put the factor which you think influences your fatigue most at the top and the factor that influences your fatigue least at the bottom.

 - 1. Severe overweight

 - 2. Disease activity

 - 3. Day-night rhythm and sleep

 - 4. Physical activity

 - 5. Emotions and negative thoughts

 - 6. Pain

 - 7. Another influence that is not mentioned here